Industrial/Organizational Psychology

 Applications are accepted on a rolling basis.
 After all components of your application are received, you will be invited for an interview with one of our faculty members.
 This interview is intended to clarify your understanding of the program and the profession, and to evaluate your potential success as a graduate student.

 After admission, each candidate will be provided with a faculty advisor, who will outline a planned program of study.
-Prior to registering for courses each semester, candidates are encouraged to meet with their advisor.
+Prior to registering for courses each semester, candidates are encouraged to contact their advisor.
 Students may be required to take one or more English writing courses if their writing skills do not meet graduate level standards.

 Fieldwork

-In a student’s final spring semester, they will complete an intensive 13-week long fieldwork project with a local organization.
-Students will use the previous fall semester to identify a host organization and negotiate the plan for the work they will complete – all placements and projects must have final approval from the graduate program director.
+In a student’s final semester, they will complete an intensive 13-week fieldwork project with a local organization.
+Students will use the previous semester to identify a host organization and negotiate the plan for the work they will complete – all placements and projects must have final approval from the graduate program director.

 The fieldwork project is an opportunity for students to apply the knowledge and skills they have cultivated across their coursework.
 Students should take on a key leadership role on their fieldwork project, driving the work and holding responsibility for the completeness and quality of the final outcomes.
 The focus and scope of the projects varies between students, depending on the interests, strengths, and career aspirations of each student.
 These placements often serve as excellent networking and job preparation opportunities for students.